MAIRA-2: Grounded Radiology Report Generation: Introduction

-The new task of grounded report generation needs a novel evaluation approach.
-Inspired by factuality-based methods~\citep{min2023factscore,schumacher2023extrinsically,xie2023doclens}, we propose an evaluation framework named \evmetric.
-Radiology-specific metrics typically provide complementary information to $n$-gram based approaches such as BLEU or ROUGE by prioritising radiology-specific information, extracted via specialised models such as CheXbert~\citep{smit2020chexbert,irvin2019chexpert} or RadGraph~\citep{jain2021radgraph,yu2023evaluating,delbrouck2022rewards}.
-The CheXpert findings classes~\citep{irvin2019chexpert} are biased towards intensive care settings and confound radiological findings (e.g., consolidation) with clinical diagnoses (e.g., pneumonia).
-Further, the use of specialised models limits their application to `in-distribution' datasets where model behaviour is more stable~\citep{yang2024advancing}.
-More recently, approaches leveraging \acp{LLM} have been proposed.
-Owing to their broad pre-training, \acp{LLM} are expected to generalise well to novel reporting styles.
-Leveraging the ReXVal dataset~\citep{rexval_dataset}, methods such as CheXprompt and LLM-RadJudge use \acp{LLM} to estimate the number of errors per report~\citep{chaves2024towards,wang2024llm}.
+Systems leveraging \ac{AI} could support radiologists by generating a first draft of the report, potentially enhancing operational efficiency, reducing radiologist workloads, and improving the quality and standardisation of patient care~\citep{huang2023generative, liu2019clinically, yildirim2024multimodal, yu2023evaluating}.
+Consequently, the generation of narrative-style reports from radiology images has become subject to increasing research interest as a challenging task for multimodal medical \ac{AI}~\citep{zhou2024generalist,yang2024advancing,tu2024medpalmm,chen2024chexagent,wang2023metransformer,li2023dynamic}.
+However, for an \ac{AI}-generated draft report to be useful, it must: (i)~replicate or exceed what the radiologist would have written, without hallucinations or omissions, and (ii)~be easy to verify, shortcomings which remain unsolved to date.

+Here, we propose modifications to the automated report generation task to bring \ac{AI} research closer to clinical utility.
+We advocate for (i)~incorporating additional \emph{context}, bringing the inputs of the model closer to the information used by the radiologist \citep{nguyen2023pragmatic,bannur2023biovilt}, and (ii)~extending the task to require the spatial \emph{grounding} of each described finding in the image through image-level annotations, such as bounding boxes.
+We hypothesise that additional context will improve report quality, while grounding will support verification~\citep{bernstein2023can}, image comprehension~\citep{yildirim2024multimodal}, and potentially enable new use-cases as a key capability of `generalist medical \ac{AI}'~\citep{Moor2023}.

+We propose \mairatwo, a first-of-its-kind model for the task of grounded radiology report generation. \mairatwo is a \ac{CXR}-specialised multimodal model capable of generating both grounded and non-grounded reports while integrating more comprehensive inputs -- namely the lateral view, prior frontal image, prior report, \reportsection{Indication}, \reportsection{Technique}, and \reportsection{Comparison} sections.

-Building on the observation that GPT-4 exhibits strong logical reasoning capabilities in radiology~\citep{liu2023exploring}, \evmetric leverages \acp{LLM} to ascertain the factuality of \emph{each} sentence in a generated report, given the reference ground truth.
-This provides sentence-level information on errors, allowing us to estimate the review and editing burden of the report in a draft-then-review setting.
-Further, \evmetric handles evaluation of \emph{grounded} reports by using logical evidence to match generated and ground-truth annotations.
+To evaluate the quality of draft reports with and without grounding, we propose a novel evaluation framework named \evmetric.
+Inspired by factuality-based approaches ~\citep{min2023factscore,schumacher2023extrinsically}, and building on the observation that GPT-4 exhibits strong logical reasoning capabilities in radiology~\citep{liu2023exploring}, \evmetric leverages \acp{LLM} to ascertain the factuality of \emph{each} sentence in a generated report, given sentences from the reference ground truth.
+This provides for an interpretable sentence-level view of errors, while also enabling evaluation of grounding annotations between matched sentences.